zullicm/phase-3-ruby-oo-self-count-sentences-lab/README.md

 ### Monkey Patching

 Monkey patching is the practice of adding methods to or altering Ruby's core classes.
 Monkey patching is dangerous!
 What if, for example, you decide to monkey patch Ruby's String class to produce a quick-fix that shortens a certain section of code in your program.
-Then, months later, you run into major bugs as a result, or some of your collaboraters don't know about your monkey patch and develop bugs of their own that they don't know the origin of?
+Then, months later, you run into major bugs as a result, or some of your collaborators don't know about your monkey patch and develop bugs of their own that they don't know the origin of?
 For reasons like these, monkey patching should be considered very, very carefully.
 We're going to do it today, just for fun, but you do want to avoid doing it when working on your own programs.

 ## Instructions